lq-2024/lq-2024.github.io/content/homepage/call_for_papers.md

 We seek papers on topics of relevance to LQ.
 Two categories of papers are of interest:

-* papers reporting original, unpublished research;
+* papers reporting original, unpublished research
-* papers {published in 2022 / currently under submission / accepted in 2022} at other {workshops / conferences / journals}, provided this double submission does not violate the rules of these {workshops / conferences / journals}.
+* papers {published in 2022 / currently under submission / accepted in 2022} at other {workshops / conferences / journals}, provided this double submission does not violate the rules of these {workshops / conferences / journals}

 We seek papers on any of the following topics, which will form the main themes of the workshop:
 * Binary, multiclass, and ordinal LQ